Easy Cinnamon Apple Cake

 Jump to Recipe

 Welcome to my easy cinnamon apple cake recipe.
-This is a great recipe for cooks of all levels, and it’s perfect for fall baking.
-The combination of apples and cinnamon makes this cake irresistible, and it’s sure to be a hit with your family and friends.
-So let’s get started!
+This is a great recipe for cooks of all levels, and it's perfect for fall baking.
+The combination of apples and cinnamon reminds me of my mom's apple crisp and makes this cake irresistible.
+It's sure to be a hit with your family and friends.
+So let's get started!

 There are some things that just bring me back to being a kid, and this Easy Cinnamon Apple Cake recipe is certainly one of them!